jpvlsmv/didactic-spork/README.md

 Concept of file-quality:  An MP3 can be regenerated from .FLAC but not vice-versa.
 Keep the latter, and a reference to the former.
 Multi-file bundles: A CD image (.iso) is made up of thousands of chunks, which are sometimes actual files.  cf/ Jigdo.
 VFS interface/IFS driver perhaps, webdav?
 What cloud plumbing would be needed?

+# Interface:
+For photos, a jQuery-based gallery with timeline, permissions levels, file list/metadata stored json in cloud.